Third Temple: Conservative Judaism

-Conservative Judaism believes in a messiah and in a rebuilt Temple, but does not believe in the restoration of sacrifices.
-Accordingly, Conservative Judaism's Committee on Jewish Law and Standards has modified the prayers.
-Conservative prayerbooks call for the restoration of Temple, but do not ask for resumption of sacrifices.
-The Orthodox study session on sacrifices in the daily morning service has been replaced with the Talmudic passages teaching that deeds of loving-kindness now atone for sin.
+Conservative Judaism holds a belief in a messiah and the rebuilding of the Temple, but it does not support the restoration of korbanot (cult sacrifices).
+Accordingly, Conservative Judaism's Committee on Jewish Law and Standards has modified the prayer book to reflect the movement's theology.
+Conservative prayer books call for the restoration of the Temple, but do not ask for the resumption of sacrifices.
+The daily Orthodox Torah study portion on Temple sacrifices during Shacharit was replaced with Talmudic passages teaching that deeds of loving-kindness now atone for sin.

-In the daily Amidah prayer, the central prayer in Jewish services, the petitions to accept the "fire offerings of Israel" and "the grain-offering of Judah and Jerusalem" (Malachi 3:4) are removed.
-In the special Mussaf Amidah prayer said on Shabbat and Jewish holidays, the Hebrew phrase na'ase ve'nakriv (we will present and sacrifice) is modified to read to asu ve'hikrivu (they presented and sacrificed), implying that sacrifices are a thing of the past.
-The prayer for the restoration of "the House of our lives" and the Shekhinah to dwell "among us" in the weekday Torah reading service is retained in Conservative prayer books, although not all Conservative services say it.
-In Conservative prayer books, words and phrases that have dual meaning, referring to both Temple features and theological or poetic concepts, are generally retained.
+In the Amidah, the central prayer in Jewish services, petitions to accept the "fire offerings of Israel" and "the grain-offering of Judah and Jerusalem" (Malachi 3:4) are substituted.
+In the special Mussaf Amidah prayer said on Shabbat and Jewish holidays, the Hebrew phrase na'ase ve'nakriv (we will present and sacrifice) is modified to read to asu ve'hikrivu (they presented and sacrificed), implying that cult sacrifices were necessary in the Jewish past, not in contemporary or future Judaism.
+The prayer for the restoration of "the House of our lives" and for the Shekhinah to dwell "among us" in the weekday Torah reading is retained in Conservative prayer books, although not all Conservative congregations or individuals recite it.
+In Conservative prayer books, words and phrases with dual meaning, referring to both Temple features and theological or poetic concepts, are generally retained.
 Translations and commentaries, however, generally refer to the poetic or theological meanings only.
 Conservative Judaism also takes an intermediate position on Kohanim and Levites, preserving patrilineal tribal descent and some aspects of their roles, but lifting restrictions on whom Kohanim are permitted to marry.

-In 2006, the Committee on Jewish Law and Standards adapted a series of responsa on the subject of the role, in Conservative Judaism, of Niddah, a description of a woman during menstruation, which was considered in relation to the role of Temple-related concepts of ritual purity within contemporary Judaism.
+In 2006, the Committee on Jewish Law and Standards addressed the role of niddah, related to a woman's menstruation, in Conservative Judaism, considering it in the context of ritual purity concepts from the Temple in contemporary Judaism.
 One responsum adopted by a majority of the Committee held that concepts of ritual purity relevant to entry into the Temple are no longer applicable to contemporary Judaism and accepted a proposal to change the term "family purity" to "family holiness" and to explain the continuing observance of niddah on a different basis from continuity with Temple practices.
-Another responsum, also adopted by a majority of the committee, called for retaining existing observances, terminology, and rationale, and held that these Temple-related observances and concepts continued to have contemporary impact and meaning.
+Another responsum, also adopted by a majority of the Committee, called for retaining existing observances, terminology, and rationale, and held that these Temple-related observances and concepts continued to have contemporary impact and meaning.
 Thus, consistent with Conservative Judaism's philosophy of pluralism, both views of the continuing relevance of Temple-related concepts of ritual purity are permissible Conservative views.

-Theodor Herzl includes the reconstructed Temple in his novel Altneuland, but along with an intact Dome of the Rock.
+Theodor Herzl includes the reconstructed Temple in his novel Altneuland along with an intact Dome of the Rock.